smsohan/smsohan.github.com/source/_posts/2019-05-23-exception-handling-anti-patterns.markdown

 def create(text:)
   if text == nil
     #Could just use pre-defined ArgumentError
-    raise EmptyTextException.new('Text can't be empty')   end
+    raise EmptyTextException.new("Text can't be empty")   end
   #...
 end
 ```